COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </figure>
 <br>

-Similarly to the previous period, we can see in <b>Figure 7(A)</b> that the final degree of mobility is greater in the local authorities with low population density and we there is no clear relationship between the annual population income and the final degree of mobility.
-Moreover, as shown in <b>Figure 5(B)</b>, <b>Figure 7(B)</b>  indicates that both the income and population density are associated the slope of the line.
+Similarly to the previous period, we can see in **Figure 7(A)** that the final degree of mobility is greater in the local authorities with low population density and we there is no clear relationship between the annual population income and the final degree of mobility.
+Moreover, as shown in **Figure 5(B)**, **Figure 7(B)**  indicates that both the income and population density are associated the slope of the line.
 It worth mentioning that, compared to the previous period, the values of slope and final mobility were smaller.

 <br>